Menu

 Learn about professional opportunities and volunteer activities by joining the St. Edward’s Physical Therapy Organization (PTO), which is open to all students.
 Connect with individuals who share your interests and desire to help improve the health of others.

-The Kinesiology program offers you five excellent career tracks to choose from: Kinesiology, Athletic Training, Sports Management, Pre-Physical Therapy and Pre-Occupational Therapy.
+The Kinesiology program offers you six excellent career tracks to choose from: Kinesiology, Pre-Athletic Training, Sports Management, Exercise Science, Pre-Physical Therapy and Pre-Occupational Therapy.
 Our pre-professional tracks ensure you’re ready for graduate school.

 test